krol3/100-days-of-code/log.md

 ## Day 1: January 07, 2017

-Day 1 of #100DaysOfCode Serverles and Aws, running a lambda to save images in S3
+Day 1 of #100DaysOfCode Serverless to save images in S3

 **Today's Progress**: Serverles and Aws.